 This course is a study of the principles involved in maintaining sanitary standards to protect the consumer from food-borne illness in food service establishments.
-One main objective is to enable the student to pass the Illinois Department of Public Health Sanitation Exam.
+One main objective is to enable the student to pass the National Serv Safe Exam.

-Credit: 1 hours - One lecture hours per week.
+Credit: .5 hours - .5 lecture hours per week.